Skip to content

 • You identify as transgender (FTM, MTF, non-binary, genderqueer, gender non-conforming, and all other non-cis identities.)

-• You are 18 years of age or older at the time of your surgery, or have consent from your legal guardian(s) and healthcare provider(s.)
+• You are 18 years of age or older at the time of your surgery.

 • You have financial need that prevents you from affording gender-affirming surgery.